sumudinnovation4-debug/Newcampus/README.md

 CampusPlug provides:

+**Marketplace (core product)**
 - Marketplace-style listing support for products and services
+- Escrow-protected transactions — funds are held until the buyer confirms receipt, never released blind
-- In-chat haggling with escrow-protected transactions
+- In-chat haggling before a deal is struck
 - Swift delivery with runner pickup and PIN-gated payout
 - Food ordering with quick checkout
 - Wallet and P2P transfers between users
+- Google-only sign-in with onboarding for new users, keeping accounts verified and reducing fake profiles

+**Social (retention layer)**
 - A ranked campus feed for posts and updates
 - Student profile pages with posts and plug activity
 - Alerts and notifications for user activity